Pierson cabinet

 The Pierson cabinet was the cabinet of the Netherlands from 27 July 1897 until 1 August 1901.
 The cabinet was formed by the political party Liberal Union (CU) after the election of 1897.
-The centre-right cabinet was a minority government in the House of Representatives but was supported by Independent Liberals for a majority.
+The left-liberal cabinet was a minority government in the House of Representatives but was supported by Independent Liberals for a majority.
 Nicolaas Pierson of the Liberal Union was Prime Minister.